 14. A Guide to Neurotypicality – This is a Parody speech where Alex talks about NT’s (non autisic people) like they’re the ones who have a condition.
 It’s basically a chance to turn the tables around for a laugh.
 This was based on an article which you can see here

-16. Autism and Obsessions in childhood - Alex talks about special interests, he shares how he feels they have helped him to become who he is today.
-Alex talks about why he became obsessed with the colour blue as a young child and why narrow interests helped him to cope with a frightening confusing world.
-This talk is not to be missed.
+16. Autism and Obsessions - Alex talks about special interests, he shares how he feels they have helped him to become who he is today.
+Alex talks about why he became obsessed with the colour blue as a young child and why narrow interests help him to cope.
+He also talks about dealing with obsessive thoughts.

 17. Autism awareness training - Alex and Sylvia are available to provide autism awareness training.
 This can be in either half or full days and will be an interactive workshops that will enable attendees to consolidate what they have learnt.